vsivsi/meteor-file-collection/README.md

 `fc.deny(options)` is the same as [Meteor's `Collection.deny()`](http://docs.meteor.com/#deny), except that the Meteor Collection `fetch` and `transform` options are not supported by `FileCollection`.
 See `fc.allow()` above for more deatils.

 ### fc.findOneStream(selector, [options], [callback])
-#### Find a fileCollection file and return a readable stream for its data. - Server only
+#### Find a file collection file and return a readable stream for its data. - Server only

 ```js
 // Get a readable data stream for a known lolcat